ender-september/cucumbia-framework/README.md

 # About
-This is a framework/project template for E2E automated testing based on programming language Ruby and gherkin framework Cucumber.
-By default, the drivers are Selenium for web and Appium for mobile automation.
-The CI for triggering test runs is Jenkins.
-Those tools can be easily (sort of) be replaced with other tools without changing the overall written logic of tests.
+This is a framework/project template for E2E automated testing based on Ruby and Cucumber.
+The drivers are Selenium for web and Appium for mobile automation.
+Those tools can easily (sort of) be replaced with other tools without changing the overall written logic of tests.

 The idea is to have an all-in-one, jump-start, out-of-the-box setup to start writing tests for automation irregardles of tools and environments.
-Currently, the framework supports Selenium for web and Appium for mobile.

 Some of the features:
 * Template of a scenario
+* Structured sintax guide - (see vocabulary.md)
 * User account data structure
 * JavaScript calls for web-based apps
 * Commands on the OS level